The Clear Edge

 Poor automation candidates:

-This tactic saves time by focusing effort.
+Why this tactic works: it saves time by focusing effort.
 Instead of randomly automating, you target the highest-impact processes first.

-Weeks 3-4 are rapid automation building.
-Your goal: get each of your 5 processes to 80% automated, not 100% perfect.
+Weeks 3–4 are rapid automation building.
+Your goal is to get each of your 5 processes to 80% automated, not 100% perfect.

-The 80% rule: Automate the common case, handle exceptions manually.
+The 80% rule is simple: automate the common case, handle exceptions manually.

 For each process, identify: